conan/conan.github.io/_posts/2015-10-05-clojure-on-windows.md

 ---

 # Introduction
-### Updated: 09/08/2019
+### Updated: 17/12/2019

 Most Clojure developers use Linux or OSX, and the community is slightly biased towards those platforms.
-Nevertheless, there are plenty of us who use Windows for whatever reason, primarily with the [Cursive plugin for Intellij](https://cursive-ide.com).
-Clojure development on Windows is smooth, and this is a guide to get you started (and help me remember how to do it).
+Nevertheless, there are plenty of us who use Windows for whatever reason, primarily with the [Cursive plugin for Intellij](https://cursive-ide.com) (although the [Calva plugin for VS Code](https://marketplace.visualstudio.com/items?itemName=betterthantomorrow.calva) is getting much better, and VS Code has the advantage of being able to run inside WSL)  Clojure development on Windows is smooth, and this is a guide to get you started (and help me remember how to do it).
 Note that a lot of this is not specific to Clojure.

 You can read more about the choices made by the wider Clojure community in Cognitect's [State of Clojure](https://clojure.org/news/2019/02/04/state-of-clojure-2019) survey results.